 Are picture books undervalued?
 Our new 'ambassador' of children's books thinks so

 The United States has a new ambassador, not to a country but for children's books.
-Mac Barnett has been named the Library of Congress' national ambassador for young people's literature.
-Now, what exactly does the job entail, and what does Barnett plan to do from his post?
-NPR's Andrew Limbong spoke with him to find out.
+The Library of Congress has named Mac Barnett its national ambassador for young people's literature.
+So what does this job actually do?
+Well, NPR's Andrew Limbong spoke with Barnett to find out.

 ANDREW LIMBONG, BYLINE: Here's how Mac Barnett describes the gig.